pay-theory/payment-components/README.md

 To display Card, Cash and/or ACH on the same page make sure only one is visible at a time and the others are wrapped by a parent element whose CSS is set to ``` display:none ```

-## Styling the container
+## Styling the fields

-To style the input container simply provide your own CSS for the pay theory containers you create.
+To style the input parent div simply provide your own CSS for the pay theory containers you create.
+This is best used to style the height, width, and border of the container.

 *Individual pay-theory-credit-card-number containers should be at least 340px wide, pay-theory-credit-card combined input should be 400px*